pbiggar/phc/doc/manual/treetutorial1.rst

 	this tree is determined by the <xref linkend="grammar" endterm="grammar.title">.
 We then showed how to make use of this tree to count the number of statements.
-However, the plugin we wrote only counted the &ldquo;top-level&rdquo; statements.
+However, the plugin we wrote only counted the "top-level" statements.
 Statements nested inside other statements (for example, statements inside the true or false branch of an ``if`` statement) were ignored.
 In this tutorial, we will rectify this problem and write a plugin that counts <emphasis>all</emphasis>